martinheidegger/os-user/README.md

 On windows this util is aware of the domain using the `USERDOMAIN` and `USERNAME` variable.

 On other systems it uses the `USER` environment variable.
+If the `USER` is not given or empty on other systems it will fallback to `whoami`.

 # Usage